top of page

 Don't shoot what it looks like.
 Shoot what it feels like.
 David Alan Harvey

-The iconic image of the cowboy, astride a horse and clad in weathered leather and denim, still resonates across the mesas and canyons of New Mexico.
+The iconic image of the cowboy, astride a horse and clad in weathered leather and denim, still resonates across the mesas of New Mexico.
 Yet, the contemporary cowboy is not merely a relic of the past but a dynamic figure adapting to the challenges of the present.
+The cowboy lifestyle extends beyond the ranch.
 In an era of technology and urbanization, the cowboy in New Mexico is often not just a cattle rancher but a steward of the land, balancing conservation with livelihood.
+Many are involved in tourism, offering visitors an authentic experience of the old west.

 bottom of page